coltisor/amazon-label-generator/README.md

 ## Usage

-Access the application [URL]() or download the repository and run index.html file on any device.
+Access the application [Amazon Label Generator](https://hurryword.github.io/amazon-label-generator/) or download the repository and run index.html file on any device.

 ## Instructions